zattoo/issuer/README.md

 Optional.
 Default to `-verify issuer`, if `validate` set to `true`, when label set, the action will skip verification

+## Verifier

+The Action can also verify the Pull-request title:
+- It will check that the Title includes an issue
+- It will check that the structure of the title follow a proper format `CODE-XXX [, CODE-XXX]: Title`
+- It can be skipped by using the `ignore_label`

 ## Usage Example

 ````yaml